reydelshit/tip-calculator/README.md

+A tip calculator that can calculate various percentages and translate them to real money for ya to make things much easier

+-Design is Inspired by Frontend Mentor

-tired to put something here 😭😭😭😭
+tired to put more here 😭😭😭😭